-At December 31, 2023, we had commitments to extend credit (principally real estate mortgage loans) and lines of credit (principally business lines of credit and home equity lines of credit) totaling \$47.1 million and \$440.3 million, respectively.
+At December 31, 2024, we had commitments to extend credit totaling \$409.5 million.
 Since generally all of the loan commitments are expected to be drawn upon, the total loan commitments approximate future cash requirements, whereas the amounts of lines of credit may not be indicative of our future cash requirements.
 The loan commitments generally expire in 90 days, while construction loan lines of credit mature within 18 months and home equity loan lines of credit mature within 10 years.
 We use the same credit policies in making commitments and conditional obligations as we do for on-balance-sheet instruments.
-See Note 16 ("Commitment and Contingencies") in Notes to the Consolidated Financial Statements.
+See Note 16 ("Commitments and Contingencies") in Notes to the Consolidated Financial Statements.

-Our total interest expense and non-interest expense in 2023 were \$222.3 million and \$151.4 million, respectively.
+Our total interest expense and non-interest expense in 2024 were \$283.4 million and \$163.3 million, respectively.

 We maintain three postretirement defined benefit plans for our employees: a noncontributory defined benefit pension plan which was frozen as of September 30, 2006, a contributory medical plan, and a noncontributory life insurance plan.
 The life insurance plan was amended to discontinue providing life insurance benefits to future retirees after January 1, 2010 and the medical plan was frozen to employees hired after January 1, 2011.
 We also maintain a noncontributory defined benefit plan for certain of our non-employee directors, which was frozen as of January 1, 2004.
 The employee pension plan is the only plan that we have funded.
-During 2023, we incurred cash expenditures of \$0.1 million for each of the medical and life insurance plans and the non-employee director plan.
-We did not make a contribution to the employee pension plan in 2023.
-We expect to pay similar amounts for these plans in 2024.
+During 2024, we incurred cash expenditures of \$0.1 million for the medical and life insurance plans and \$24,000 for the non-employee director plan.
+We did not make a contribution to the employee pension plan in 2024.
+We expect to pay similar amounts for these plans in 2025.
 See Note 12 ("Pension and Other Postretirement Benefit Plan") of Notes to the Consolidated Financial Statements.

 The amounts reported in our financial statements are obtained from reports prepared by independent actuaries and are based on significant assumptions.
 The most significant assumption is the discount rate used to determine the accumulated postretirement benefit obligation ("APBO") for these plans.
 The APBO is the present value of projected benefits that employees and retirees have earned to date.
 The discount rate is a single rate at which the liabilities of the plans are discounted into today's dollars and could be effectively settled or eliminated.
 The discount rate used is based on the FTSE Pension Discount Curve and reflects a rate that could be earned on bonds over a similar period that we anticipate the plans' liabilities will be paid.
 An increase in the discount rate would reduce the APBO, while a reduction in the discount rate would increase the APBO.
-During the past several years, when interest rates have been at historically low levels, the discount rate used for our plans has declined from 7.25% for 2001, to 4.73% for 2023.
-This decline in the discount rate has resulted in an increase in our APBO.

 The Company's actuaries use several other assumptions that could have a significant impact on our APBO and periodic expense for these plans.
 These assumptions include, but are not limited to, expected rate of return on plan assets, future increases in medical and life insurance premiums, turnover rates of employees, and life expectancy.
 The accounting standards for postretirement plans involve mechanisms that serve to limit the volatility of earnings by allowing changes in the value of plan assets and benefit obligations to be amortized over time when actual results differ from the assumptions used, there are changes in the assumptions used, or there are plan amendments.
-At December 31, 2023, our employee pension plan had an unrecognized loss of \$4.0 million.
-The medical and life insurance plan and non-employee director plan had unrecognized gains of \$2.3 million and \$1.2 million, respectively.
+At December 31, 2024, our employee pension plan had an unrecognized loss of \$4.4 million.
+The medical and life insurance plan and non-employee director plan had unrecognized gains of \$2.1 million and \$1.1 million, respectively.